fbpx

 To pass the course, students must:

-• Attend and participate in all course skill sessions and complete class activities.
+• Attend the entire course and participate in all class sessions.

-• Pass the final written exam with a minimum grade of 80%
+• Pass the final written exam with a minimum grade of 80 percent.

 Upon successful completion of the course, students will be certified for two years by the American Red Cross in Lifeguarding/First Aid/CPR/AED.